ansys/scade-design-rules/doc/source/rules/naming/name_length_of_element.rst

 .. start_description

-Detect elements with a name length of more than 'parameter-value'
+Detect elements with a name length of more than 'parameter-value'.

 .. end_description